-- In a frying pan over high heat add 2 tbsp oil.
+- In a frying pan over high heat, add 2 tbsp oil.
 Brown all the meatballs.
-Put aside.
+Once browned, put aside.

-- In a slow cooker add the Chinese cabbage, red onion, beef stock, and the soy sauce.
+- In a slow cooker, add the Chinese cabbage, red onion, beef stock, and soy sauce.
 Lastly, add the meatballs.

 - Cook for 8 hours on low.

-- If you love the taste of soy and don't mind if the broth ends up a little salty, then feel free to add another couple of tablespoons of soy sauce.
+- If you love the taste of soy and do not mind if the broth is a little salty, feel free to add another couple of tablespoons of soy sauce.
 It does add a bunch more flavor.

 There are plenty of meatball dishes that you can make in the slow cooker.
 One of my favorites is the traditional meatballs with tomato sauce.
 They go great with some fresh pasta and some Parmesan cheese.

 If you feel like a dish using beef, then the teriyaki beef is also an excellent dish.
 Unlike this dish, the origin of teriyaki is Japan.
-It’s certainly yet another slow cooker recipe you need to try.
+It is certainly yet another slow cooker recipe you need to try.

 I absolutely love these slow cooker lion’s head meatballs and hope that you do too.
 If you wish to leave some feedback, then feel free to leave a comment below.